openkruise/openkruise.io/rollouts/user-manuals/custom-network-provider.md

       http:
       - route:
         - destination:
-            host: nginx-service
+            host: svc-demo
           weight: 50
         - destination:
-            host: nginx-service-canary
+            host: svc-demo-canary
           weight: 50
 ```

-Run `go test -v ./pkg/util/luamanager/` to test if the Lua scripts are working as expected.
-Kruise Rollout will walk the `rollouts/lua_configuration` directory to retrieve all Lua scripts and test cases.
+Run `go test -v ./pkg/trafficrouting/network/customNetworkProvider/` to test if the Lua scripts are working as expected.
+Kruise Rollout will walk the `./lua_configuration` directory to retrieve all Lua scripts and test cases.
 Kruise Rollout will then perform tests based on the defined release strategies in the Rollout to check if the original configuration of the resource, after being processed by the Lua script, matches the expected configuration.

 ![img](../../static/img/rollouts/test-lua.gif)